When Can Newborns Go Outside?

 It’s super-rewarding to experience new things with baby, and going outside together is no exception.
 Of course, picking that first pumpkin at the patch or heading to the playground sprinklers might seem far in the future when you’ve got a shiny newborn to keep you company—but there are plenty of ways to enjoy the great outdoors together right from the start.
 Wondering when newborns can go outside?
 Here, we’ll give you the scoop on exactly how to get baby out and about safely and happily—and when it’s okay to do so.

 If you’ve just given birth and are yearning for some fresh air, you may be itching to ask: “When can I take my newborn outside?”
-We’ve got good news for you: It’s okay to take baby outside right from birth.
+We’ve got good news for you: It’s okay to take baby outside right from birth (but you may want to be mindful of any extreme weather conditions, like if it’s too hot or too cold).
 Laura Purdy, MD, MBA, a hospitalist at Williamson Medical Center and Chief Medical Officer at OpenLoop, says you can and should do it whenever you feel ready.
 “As long as your baby is healthy and the pediatrician did not share any cautions with you that would prevent the baby from going outside, it’s safe anytime!” she adds.

 When can a newborn go outside in public?

 As for taking baby out to public places, it’s recommended that you avoid bringing them into congested spaces, if possible—at least until they’ve had their first round of vaccinations.
 “Infants under a few months old don’t have their first immunizations (to protect against whooping cough, polio, pneumococcal diseases, etc.) and their immune systems are immature, so it’s important to avoid crowded areas,” says Meghan Martin, MD, a pediatric emergency medicine doctor at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida.
-It’s precautionary, though, and there’s no definitive rule.
-Of course, while some pediatricians recommend waiting a few weeks before taking baby into stores, restaurants and on public transit, you know very well that the grocery shopping isn’t going to do itself.
-Sometimes, taking a newborn out before 6 weeks of age isn’t a matter of choice—it’s a necessity.
-Use your best judgment and take some steps to keep your little one healthy and happy (more on that below).
+Because newborns haven’t developed great immunity, they’re already at a higher risk for infections.
+Due to this, most pediatricians recommend waiting six to eight weeks before taking baby into crowded areas, like stores, restaurants and on public transit.
+That said, sometimes taking a newborn out before 6 weeks of age isn’t a matter of choice—it’s a necessity.
+In these situations, speak with your pediatrician and take the necessary steps to keep your little one healthy and happy (more on that below).

 Use some common sense and follow your instinct when taking your newborn outside.
 If it’s too hot or too cold, go back indoors.
 Regardless of whether you’re just doing some laps in the neighborhood or heading into town, there are a few tips you should keep top of mind to make those first outings pleasant and safe: